oriuminc/jenkins-inception/README.md

 * Add a `Vagrantfile` so that the setup can be testing locally. (use [Hatch][hatch-project]?)
 * Provide instructions on using with Opscode hosted Chef server?
+* Use watir-webdriver and rake to create an opscode hosted chef account and/or create a new hosted chef organization.

 <!-- Links -->
    [hatch-project]: http://xdissent.github.com/chef-hatch-repo/